cocos/cocos-docs/en/editor/publish/publish-huawei-agc.md

     ![apk-list](./publish-huawei-agc/apk-list.png)

 2. For other configuration information, please refer to the [Releasing an App](https://developer.huawei.com/consumer/en/doc/distribution/app/agc-release_app) documentation.
-After you have completed and confirmed all the information is in order, you can directly click the **Submit** button at the top right of the page.
+After completing and confirming all of the information is in order, click the **Submit** button at the top right of the page.
 HUAWEI AppGallery will complete the review in 3~5 working days.

 ## Related Reference Links